Day Trips from Asheville

 Horace Kephart, author of Our Southern Highlanders and who with Dr. Kelly Bennett of Bryson City helped lead the effort to establish the Great Smoky Mountains National Park, lived in an apartment above the former Bennett’s Drugstore (32 Everett St.).
 The drugstore, which closed in 2010 after some 100 years in the same family, is now a used bookstore called Friends of the Marianna Black Library Book Store.

 The former Swain County Courthouse (Main and Everett Sts.), designed by architects Frank Pierce Milburn and Richard Sharp Smith and completed in 1908, is a small but striking example of Neoclassical Revival architecture, with a gold-colored octagonal cupola.
 The columns at the front are Ionic.
-The courthouse building is now used as a senior center.
+The courthouse building is now used as a visitor center and houses the charming Swain County Heritage Museum on the second floor.

-Places to Eat: The former Bryson City Bank, a handsome brick building completed in 1908, houses The Bistro at the Everett Boutique Hotel, formerly Cork & Bean (24 Everett St., 828-488-1934).
-The Bistro has the best dining in Bryson City.
-It’s open for dinner only, plus brunch on weekends.
-Entrées like mountain trout, meatloaf and crab cakes are from the low $20s to mid-$30s, and there’s also a less expensive big burger.
+The former Bryson City Bank, a handsome brick building completed in 1908, houses The Bistro at the Everett Boutique Hotel, formerly Cork & Bean (24 Everett St., 828-488-1934).
+The Bistro is the best restaurant in Bryson City.
+It’s open for dinner only Wednesday to Sunday.
+Entrées like mountain trout, meatloaf and shrimp and grits are from the low $20s to mid-$30s.
 For a quick lunch, it’s High Test Deli & Sweet Shop (145 Everett St., 828-488-1919, www.thefillingstationdeli.com), in an old gas station.
 This joint (counter service only, with a few seats outside on the sidewalk) does sandwiches as well.
 The Cuban is muy bueno.
-Most sandwiches and subs are around $6 to $8.
+Most sandwiches and subs are around $8 to $10.
+Open for lunch only, Tuesday to Saturday.

 Places to stay:

-Everett Boutique Hotel (16 Everett St., Bryson City, 828-488-1976, www.theeveretthotel.com) is the class place to stay in town, with 10 beautifully done rooms and suites on three floors of an old bank building.
+The Everett Boutique Hotel (16 Everett St., Bryson City, 828-488-1976, www.theeveretthotel.com) is the class place to stay in town, with 10 beautifully done rooms and suites on three floors of an old bank building.
 You’ll enjoy all the modcons such as large flat-screen TVs and memory foam beds, but also amenities like 11-foot ceilings and wood shutters.
 Sorry, there’s no elevator.
-Rates aren’t cheap: $200 to $350 a night double, plus tax.
-Breakfast or brunch weekends in The Bistro is included.
+Rates aren’t cheap: $259 to $399 a night double, plus tax.
+Breakfast in The Bistro is included.

-Fryemont Inn (245 Fryemont St., 828-488-2159 or 800-845-4879, www.fryemontinn.com), a rustic inn on a hill above Bryson City, completed in 1923, has poplar bark shakes on the outside, and a large stone fireplace and chestnut paneling inside.
-The inn has 37 rooms in the main lodge.
+Fryemont Inn (245 Fryemont St., 828-488-2159, www.fryemontinn.com), a rustic inn on a hill above Bryson City, completed in 1923, has poplar bark shakes on the outside, and a large stone fireplace and chestnut paneling inside.
+The inn has 37 rooms in the main lodge, plus cabins and cottage suites.
+This is historic, not luxurious.
+The Fryemont Inn celebrated its 100th anniversary in 2023.
 The original owners were Amos and Lillian Reginia Rowe Frye, both attorneys.
 Lillian Frye was the first woman to graduate from the University of North Carolina School of Law and the first woman to be admitted to the bar in North Carolina.
-Rates at the Fryemont Inn range from around $165 to $280, including breakfast and dinner.
-The main lodge is closed December-March, although cottages and cabins are open year-round.
+Rates at the Fryemont Inn range from around $205 to $370, plus tax, for two persons, including breakfast and dinner.
+The main lodge is closed late November to mid-April, although cottages and cabins are open year-round (no meals served in winter).

-Hemlock Inn (Galbraith Creek Rd., 828-488-2885, www.hemlockinn.com) won’t suit everybody, but it you want to be out in the country and you don’t mind no-frills rooms, with no TV, phones or Wi-Fi, and country cooking served family style, you may be among those who become repeat guests here.
-Rates are around $200 to $210 for a double room with breakfast and dinner.
-There’s something of a Christian atmosphere, and alcohol can be consumed only in rooms.
+Hemlock Inn (911Galbraith Creek Rd., 828-488-2885, www.hemlockinn.com) won’t suit everybody, but it you want to be out in the country on 55 wooded acres and you don’t mind rustic, no-frills rooms with no TVs and country cooking served family style, you may be among those who become repeat guests here.
+Rates are around $246 to $266, plus 11% tax and 20% service, for a double room with breakfast and dinner.
+Blessings are said before meals, and alcohol can be consumed only in rooms.

 Burnsville/Spruce Pine